Sac-State-Mobile-App-The-Nest/SAC-LIFE/README.md

          > Admin panel functionality for managing users and tags.

   2. Unit Testing
-     - Focused on testing each feautre of teh app and admin website
+     - Focused on testing each feautre of the app and admin website
      - Tested each screen of the Sac LIFE App
      - Tools: Jest for JavaScript-based testing.